Ancient constitution of England

 An Anglo-Saxon king and his retinue.
 The "ancient constitution of England" was often imagined as being continuous with Anglo-Saxon law.

 The ancient constitution of England was a 17th-century political theory about the common law, and the antiquity of the House of Commons of England, used at the time in particular to oppose the royal prerogative.
 It was developed initially by Sir Edward Coke, in his law reports; and has been analysed in modern times by J. G. A. Pocock in The Ancient Constitution and the Feudal Law (1st edition 1957; reissued "with a retrospect" 1987).
 Coke's apprenticed amanuensis for Star Chamber reports was Roger Williams.
-According to Bancroft-prize-winner Mary Sarah Bilder, this is not to be conflated with her own connected, yet distinct, notion of the "transatlantic constitution."
+According to Bancroft-prize-winner Mary Sarah Bilder, this is not to be conflated with her own notion of the "transatlantic constitution."

 Legal antiquarianism

 The self-conscious antiquarian study of the law gathered momentum from the 15th century.
 It supported the theories of the ancient constitution.
 In his Institutes of the Lawes of England Coke challenged the accepted view of the Norman Conquest by asserting it amounted to trial by battle, with William the Conqueror agreeing to maintain the Anglo-Saxon laws.
 The first part of the Institutes, also known as Coke on Littleton (1628) and the principal focus of "ancient constitution" scholarship, surveyed land tenure pasts as (what was described as) “immemorial” commentaries on the fifteenth-century jurisprudence of Thomas de Littleton.
 Coke traced feudum simplex enclosure practices to the persistence of Norman rites during the execution of Anglo-Saxon laws, particularly tributary “homage” as well as “knight-service" enlistment.